SidharthaGundarapu/Nursing-Symposium-GDP-GRP7-/README.md

 @ Phani padmanabaha Naidu
 1. Started the login activity in the android studio
 2. Working of the adjusting views and prepare a proper layout
+3. Working on the java backend code for the connnections